 Understanding Bocci Outlets: Design, Installation, and Use

-It's highly uncommon for businesses to feature their competitors: typical any mention is underhanded at best with intent to illuminate the flaws or problems of similar products.
-Admittedly, we're slightly guilty of this, as our Case Study page does compare the FLUSHTEK system with our competitors, paying particular attention to their (extreme) cost.
+FLUSHTEK system with our competitors, paying particular attention to their (extreme) cost.
 Despite this, we still have a serious respect for what other companies are doing, and to that end, we've decided to take the time to profile some of these products for our interested users.
-Today, we're looking at the Bocci 22 System, breaking down the product's design, installation, and use.
+Today, we're looking at the

 Bocci Outlet kit for installation in drywall and wood